willmoffat/c-refresher/README.md

 c-refresher
 ===========

 Brushing up on C again.
-I doubt anybody would find this useful!
+I doubt anybody else would find this useful!